whitestjake/face-recognition/README.md

 (only reads image files, so if you are googling a photo make sure you copy the image link)

+register with whatever info you want, the email you use does not have to be real only has to follow email format such as... test@test.com

 or

 1. clone this repo